 The Inspector concluded that the CIL Charging Schedule provides an appropriate basis for the collection of the levy in Enfield.
 The Inspector also concludes that there is sufficient evidence to support the schedule and that the levy is set at a level that will not threaten the delivery of development across the area.

-Documents referred to at the examination form part of the examination document library and can be viewed on the supporting documents page.
+Documents referred to at the examination form part of the examination document library and can be viewed on supporting documents.

-The Council formally adopted the CIL Charging Schedule (PDF) and associated documents (Regulation 123 list (PDF) and Instalment Policy (PDF)) on 23 March 2016 and the Enfield CIL took effect on 1 April 2016.
-For more information, you can view the Adoption Statement (PDF).
+The Council formally adopted the CIL Charging Schedule (PDF) and associated documents, Regulation 123 list (PDF) and Instalment Policy (PDF), on 23 March 2016 and the Enfield CIL took effect on 1 April 2016.
+For more information, view the Adoption Statement (PDF).